losonczylab/behaviorMate/README.md

 been triggered.
 A subcontext is triggered when both its spatial (mouse is in the right location) 496 and temporal (the time is right) conditions have been met.
 A subcontext cannot be triggered if 497 the Context it is a part of is not enabled.

-## Custom plugins

-(Note: after writing the java file for your decorator you only need to compile that one file, not the entire project.
-Logic or runtime errors in your decorator may cause the application to behave unexpectedly)

-1) Download and extract <a href="https://google.com">source files
-2) Copy the <a href="https://google.com">Plugin template</a> to the src folder containing the other decorator java files
-3) Compile your java plugin file.
-4) Copy the generated class file to the plugins directory.

 ## Specifying your decorator in the settings file